844.520.6993

 Creating time-bound goals can help you map out your tutoring sessions.
 Having time-bound goals like helping a student boost their grade by the end of the semester or learn a specific musical skill over the next six months can help you structure your tutoring sessions accordingly.

-3. Prepare For Your Tutoring Sessions In Advance
+3. Prepare for Your Tutoring Sessions in Advance

 One simple way to prepare for your tutoring sessions is by creating a personalized lesson plan.
 TutorOcean recommends creating a brief tutoring plan for each tutoring session that includes the following fields:

-• Session information: This can include the student’s name, tutoring subject, level and tutoring date.
+- Session Information: This can include the student’s name, tutoring subject, level, and tutoring date.

-• Materials: List any materials the student will need to reference for your tutoring session.
-This could include a textbook, worksheets or websites.
+- Materials: List any materials the student will need to reference for your tutoring session.
+This could include a textbook, worksheets, or websites.
 If you have provided the materials, be sure to list that information, too.

-4. Adapt Your Teaching Style To Each Student
+4. Adapt Your Teaching Style to Each Student

-Some students may prefer to work independently with pencil and paper, while others may respond better to interactive exercises.
+We all learn differently, so after your instruction has begun, pay close attention to each student’s unique strengths and weaknesses.
+Then, work at tailoring your instruction style accordingly.
+Some students prefer to work independently with pencil and paper, while others may respond better to interactive exercises.
 One student may prefer direct instruction, and the next learns best when you ask questions and facilitate a conversation.

-To discover how you can best serve each individual student, familiarize yourself with the VARK model of student learning.
+To discover how you can best serve each student, familiarize yourself with the VARK model of student learning.
 Developed by educational theorist Neil Fleming, the VARK model refers to four primary learning styles:

-• Visual: These types of students learn best through visual mediums, such as images, maps, graphics or videos.
+- Visual: These types of students learn best through visual mediums, such as images, maps, graphics, or videos.

 5. Keep Your Tutoring Sessions Professional